Fantasy-programming/Onlyrefs/README.md

 # Onlyrefs

-All your referenes in a single place
+All your references in a single place

-# Tech Stack
+## Tech Stack

 - Solidjs
 - Tauri (Rust)